inaC/p3-mobile-flashcards/README.md

 # Mobile Flashcards Project

 This project corresponds to the last Udacity's React Fundamentals course, whose goal is to make use of React Native.
+The app was used and tested on an Android smartphone.

 ## TL;DR